 Revisiting these commitments periodically between ourselves as co-leaders and with those in our group has created great check-points: to see where we’re growing and where we can improve.
 Whether you’re starting a new group or have a seasoned group, clear commitments are helpful to foster a community that finds hope together.

-Jeff is the Assistant Pastor of Discipleship and Diversity at College Park Church.
+Jeff is the Pastor of Local Outreach at College Park Church.
 He is passionate about theology and building diverse communities.
-Jeff enjoys spending time with his wife, Sarah, and his energetic son, Tripp and sweet daughter Haven.
+Jeff enjoys spending time with his wife, Sarah, his energetic son, Tripp and his sweet daughter Haven.